ketanbodas/manage-card-deck/README.md

 Query Parameters:
 1. deck_id - UUID which is returned when new deck is created.
 This parameter is mandatory and must represent a valid UUID
 2. count - number of cards to be drawn.
 This parameter is mandatory and must be a positive integer with value not more than number of remaining cards in the deck
+Note: I am not sure that GET is right method here, since this call is not idempotent.
+But at the same time, we are not creating a new resource so POST does not seem right as well.
+Would PATCH be the right method here ?

 Example:
 Invoking `http://localhost:3000/deck/draw?deck_id=4c0c167a-5ba6-4437-a09d-9dcb7748df44&count=4` returns a json containing a hand: